Orbital Stabilization of Point-to-Point Maneuvers in Underactuated Mechanical Systems: Preliminaries

 Given a projection operator ${\prj}:\prjspace\to\mgspace$ as by Definition \ref{def:ProjOp}, we denote by $\xp(\state):=(\state_\nom\circ\prj)(\state)$ the corresponding projection onto $\nomorb$, and define the following function:

-From the properties of $\state_\nom(\cdot)$ and $\prj(\cdot)$ (see Def.~\ref{def:s-param_mamever} and Def.~\ref{def:ProjOp}, respectively), it follows that $\tvc=\tvc(\state)$ is well defined for $\state\in\prjspace$, locally Lipschitz in a neighborhood of $\nomorb$, and therefore $r$-times continuously differentiable almost everywhere therein.
+From the properties of $\state_\nom(\cdot)$ and $\prj(\cdot)$ (see Def.~\ref{def:s-param_mamever} and Def.~\ref{def:ProjOp}, respectively), it follows that $\tvc=\tvc(\state)$ is well defined for $\state\in\prjspace$, locally Lipschitz in a neighborhood of $\nomorb$, and therefore twice continuously differentiable everywhere therein except at the two hypersurfaces $\prjspace_{\ini}$ and $\prjspace_{\fin}$ on the orbit's boundaries.
 Most importantly, however, is the fact that the zero-level set of this function corresponds to the nominal orbit $\nomorb$ which we aim to stabilize, while, locally, its magnitude is nonzero away from it.
-Our goal will therefore be to design a control law which guarantees the existence of a positively invariant neighbourhood $\mathfrak{T}$ of $\nomorb$ (see Fig.~\ref{fig:MPS}) within which $\tvc$ converges to zero.
+Our goal will therefore be to design a control law which guarantees the existence of a positively invariant neighborhood $\mathfrak{T}$ of $\nomorb$ (see Fig.~\ref{fig:MPS}) within which $\tvc$ converges to zero.